wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 - A mod compatibility patch for any mods that add new weapons to the game is also provided on the main mod page.
 - Pairs nicely with Nehred's [Scope Aim Tweaks](https://www.nexusmods.com/newvegas/mods/80701).

-[Purchase Items on Display (xNVSE)](https://www.nexusmods.com/newvegas/mods/78873) - Allows you to purchase items that are on display in a shop without having to go through the barter menu with a merchant.

 [Realistic Ammo Name Replacer - RANR](https://www.nexusmods.com/newvegas/mods/86133?tab=description) - Changes all ballistic ammo names in NV and TTW to better emphasize realism.
 - Compatible with [CaliberZL](https://www.nexusmods.com/newvegas/mods/85399), [Tactapack](https://www.nexusmods.com/newvegas/mods/80219), [Supplemental Ammo Crafting](https://www.nexusmods.com/newvegas/mods/76175), and [Supplemental Ammo Crafting Patch](https://www.nexusmods.com/newvegas/mods/85747/).